Dunns Creek State Park

 A second entrance to the park, located just off of U.S. 17, north of Pomona Park, includes marked trails and a picnic area.
 The 1.5-mile yellow hiking and bicycling trail takes visitors to the pristine waters of Blue Pond.

 Looking for more outdoor adventure while you are in the area?
-Why not explore one of our neighboring parks: Ravine Gardens State Park, Palatka to St. Augustine Trail, Rodman Recreation Area and Marjorie Harris Carr Cross Florida Greenway.
+Explore one of our neighboring parks: Ravine Gardens State Park, Palatka to St. Augustine Trail, Rodman Recreation Area and Marjorie Harris Carr Cross Florida Greenway.

 Plan Your Visit